MoEssamKhattab/ZC-GPA-Calculator/README.md

 Or simply accept the automatic download when launching the software, in case it's not already installed on your machine.

->> Please note that the application is specifically designed for Windows operating systems starting from Windows 7 and requires the specified version of the .NET Framework to run successfully.
+> **Please note that:** the application is specifically designed for Windows operating systems starting from Windows 7 and requires the specified version of the .NET Framework to run successfully.

 ### Installation